 Losing valuable photos is upsetting, and being unable to recover them is even more frustrating.
 However, acting quickly helps!
 Hope this guide helped you understand how to recover deleted photos on Mac.

 Using the tool is the most efficient way to restore the data.
-However, it’s always best to first use the free trial version of the software, which shows a preview of recoverable photos.
-Once you are assured of its effectiveness, make a buying decision.
+However, it’s always best to first use the free trial version of the software, which shows a preview of recoverable photos and Once you are assured of its effectiveness, make a buying decision.